i2bc/ORFmine/docs/orfmine_installation.md

 1. Merkel, Dirk.
 "Docker: lightweight linux containers for consistent development and deployment."
 Linux j 239.2 (2014)
 2. Kurtzer GM, Sochat V, Bauer MW.
 Singularity: Scientific containers for mobility of compute.
 PLoS One.
 2017;12(5):e0177459.
 Published 2017 May 11. doi:10.1371/journal.pone.0177459
-3. Dosztanyi, Z., Csizmok, V., Tompa, P. & Simon, I. The pairwise energy content estimated from amino acid composition discriminates between folded and intrinsically unstructured proteins.
-Journal of molecular biology 347, 827–839 (2005).
-4. Dosztányi, Z. Prediction of protein disorder based on IUPred.
-Protein Science 27, 331– 340 (2018).
-5. Mészáros, B., Erdős, G. & Dosztányi, Z. IUPred2A: context-dependent prediction of protein disorder as a function of redox state and protein binding.
-Nucleic acids research 46, W329–W337 (2018).
-6. Fernandez-Escamilla, A.-M., Rousseau, F., Schymkowitz, J. & Serrano, L. Prediction of sequence-dependent and mutational effects on the aggregation of peptides and proteins.
-Nature biotechnology 22, 1302–1306 (2004).
-7. Linding, R., Schymkowitz, J., Rousseau, F., Diella, F. & Serrano, L. A comparative study of the relationship between protein structure and β-aggregation in globular and intrinsically disordered proteins.
-Journal of molecular biology 342, 345–353 (2004).
-8. Rousseau, F., Schymkowitz, J. & Serrano, L. Protein aggregation and amyloidosis: confusion of the kinds?
-Current opinion in structural biology 16, 118–126 (2006).